 When can I begin campaigning?

-Campaigning can begin at 12:00pm midday on the 19th of February and finishes at the close of voting at 19:00pm on the 2nd of March.
-All campaign materials must be removed from the campus before the count or votes cannot be counted.
+Campaigning can begin at 12:00 (midday) on Monday 17 February and finishes at the close of voting at 19:00 Saturday 1 March.
+All campaign materials must be removed from the campus as soon as possible after voting closes.

 Am I allowed to tell friends I am running for election before campaigning starts?

-You are not allowed to actively campaign for votes before campaigning begins.
-However, you can organize for your campaign e.g. get your campaign materials ready to put up, get friends involved to help you do this.
-It’s key that you are not advertising your election campaign either in-person or online before the campaigning period begins, at 12:00pm midday on the 19th of February.
+You are not allowed to actively campaign for votes before campaigning begins on 12:00 Monday 17 February.
+However, you can organise for your campaign e.g. get your campaign materials ready to put up, get friends involved to help you do this.
+It’s key that you are not advertising your election campaign or your candidacy in the election either in-person or online before the campaigning period begins.
 Please refer to the election rules for more information and ask us at surreydecides@surrey.ac.uk if you have any concerns.

 Can I put posters or banners up on campus?